smelher/Ninja/README.md

 # Ninja Python Puzzle Tutorial

 The purpose of this document is to explain how to run a puzzle in Python for beginners.
-The goal of the puzzle is to print the string "That's too many!" by creating a conditional statment.

 ## Puzzle